 - Lighted Bath Fan: A slim-fit fan allowed me to maintain enough ceiling height and use 2x6s for the ceiling frame.
 This Aero Pure fan includes an LED light ($145).

 - Rainfall Shower: The epitome of luxury in a bathroom is an overhead shower.
 The plumbing is easy to run down the wall; all you need is a hole big enough for the pipe.
 This Rainshower 310 SmartConnect shower head lets you change the spray pattern with a remote you can mount anywhere in the shower.

 - LED Accent Lights: These 12-volt dimmable LED light strips can be cut to any length and are easy to wire together.
-Most important, they’re rated for damp areas like a shower.
+Most importantly, they’re rated for damp areas like a shower.
 Made by various manufacturers, a 16-ft. strip costs about $37.
 The lights are powered by a switch that has a built-in transformer to convert 120-volt power to the 12 volts needed for the LED light strips.
 Made by Kichler, the switch costs about $150.

-- Three-way Shower Valve: This Grohe Grohtherm SmartControl valve ($475) lets you use the shower wand, tub spout and rainfall shower head all at the same time, individually or in any combination of the three.
+- Three-way Shower Valve: This Grohe Grohtherm SmartControl valve ($475) lets you use the shower wand, tub spout, and rainfall showerhead all at the same time, individually or in any combination of the three.